arielsalminen/vue-design-system/README.md

 [Vue Design System](https://github.com/viljamis/vue-design-system) is built on top of official [Vue.js](https://vuejs.org) project templates that are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.

-Get started by cloning the repo and install dependencies:
+Get started by cloning the repo and installing dependencies:

 ```bash
 git clone git@github.com:viljamis/vue-design-system.git